-The row over Mayor Bloomberg’s soda ban has ignited debate about how far government should go in encouraging healthier lifestyles.
-Whether or not you believe in direct intervention like the soda ban, one fact is hard to refute: Too much processed sugar is a contributor to the obesity epidemic, especially among children.
+It feels like we can't go a month without there being some chatter over a soda ban or tax as a public health initiative to curb obesity and diabetes.
+Whether or not you believe in direct intervention like taxes or bands, one fact is hard to refute, however: Too much processed sugar is a contributor to the obesity epidemic, especially among children.

 Water is far and away the best choice for a kids' drink.
 It can be consumed anytime and as often as needed.
 You can always add an orange or lemon slice to flavor it if your kids resist drinking enough of it, and my children seem to find ice cubes the most exciting treat in the world.